-- 1. There shall be a Clubs Committee made up of the Clubs Officer, Ordinary Committee Members appointed by the Clubs Officer, and other officers or staff of the Association as appointed by the Clubs Officer or the ANUSA Executive. - 2.
-The purpose of the Clubs Committee is to contribute to the on-going development and growth of the ANUSA Clubs program, namely by: - 2.1. assisting with reform and development of rules governing clubs; - 2.2. managing initiatives to foster collaboration; and - 2.3. running training or other events to foster development among club leaders. - Ordinary Committee Members shall be appointed at the discretion of the Clubs Officer. - 3.1.
-The appointment shall be made after soliciting applications from the clubs' community broadly. - 3.2.
-The number of Ordinary Committee Members shall be at the discretion of the Clubs Officer. - 3.3.
-The Clubs Officer shall be responsible for ensuring that appointed members reflect the diversity of the student body wherever possible. - 3.4.
-The Clubs Officer may, at their discretion, title the role of Ordinary Committee Member with a different title. - 3.5.
-Ordinary Committee Members may be dismissed by a 3/4 majority vote of the ANUSA Executive, except the Clubs Officer, after providing the member with an opportunity to respond the reasons for the proposed dismissal. - 4.
-The terms of all Committee members run from appointment to November 30th unless otherwise provided. - 5.
-The Clubs Officer shall chair the Clubs Committee. - 6.
-The Clubs Committee may elect or appoint a member as its a secretary or to other positions as the Committee sees fit, so long as the person agrees to serve in that role. - 7.
-The Clubs Officer shall be responsible for overseeing the affairs of the Clubs Committee. - 8.
-Meetings of the Clubs Committee must take place no less than once per teaching period. - 9.
-Meetings of the Clubs Committee may be attended by any currently enrolled ANU student. - 10.
-Quorum for the Clubs Committee is half of the committee members appointed as provided in regulation 3. - 11.
-Notice of meetings of the Clubs Committee must be given at least two business days in advance and must be circulated to all committee members and promoted to ANU students and ANUSA affiliated clubs. - 12.
-Minutes of Clubs Committee meetings must be made available to all ANU students. - 13.
-Members of the Clubs Council Executive serving until 30 November 2022 are automatically members of the inaugural Clubs Committee.
+- There shall be a Clubs Committee made up of the Clubs Officer, Ordinary Committee Members appointed by the Clubs Officer, and other officers or staff of the Association as appointed by the Clubs Officer or the ANUSA Executive. - 2.
+Membership of the committee is open to all ANU students.

+- 3. The purpose of the Clubs Committee is to contribute to the on-going development and growth of the ANUSA Clubs program, namely by: - 1. assisting with reform and development of rules governing clubs; - 2. managing initiatives to foster collaboration; and - 3. running training or other events to foster development among club leaders. - 4.
+Ordinary Committee Members shall be appointed at the discretion of the Clubs Officer. - 1.
+The appointment shall be made after soliciting applications from the clubs' community broadly. - 2.
+The number of Ordinary Committee Members shall be at the discretion of the Clubs Officer. - 3.
+The Clubs Officer shall be responsible for ensuring that appointed members reflect the diversity of the student body wherever possible. - 4.
+The Clubs Officer may, at their discretion, title the role of Ordinary Committee Member with a different title. - 5.
+Ordinary Committee Members may be dismissed by a 3⁄4 majority vote of the ANUSA Executive, except the Clubs Officer, after providing the member with an opportunity to respond to the reasons for the proposed dismissal. - 5.
+The terms of all Committee members run from appointment to November 30th unless otherwise provided. - 6.
+The Clubs Officer shall chair the Clubs Committee. - 7.
+The Clubs Committee may elect or appoint a member as its secretary or to other positions as the Committee sees fit, so long as the person agrees to serve in that role. - 8.
+The Clubs Officer shall be responsible for overseeing the affairs of the Clubs Committee. - 9.
+Meetings of the Clubs Committee must take place no less than once per teaching period. - 10.
+Meetings of the Clubs Committee may be attended by any currently enrolled ANU student. - 11.
+Quorum for the Clubs Committee is half of the committee members appointed as provided in regulation 3. - 12.
+Notice of meetings of the Clubs Committee must be given at least two business days in advance and must be circulated to all committee members. - 13.
+Minutes of Clubs Committee meetings must be made available to all ANU students.